shelsoloa/Peachy/README.rst

 Peachy
 ------

+Peachy is a framework you can use to make 2d games in Python.
+It's free, open-source, and works on Windows, Linux, and possibly OSX (untested).

-Peachy is a python game development framework.
-It is made up of multiple modules which are as follows:
+Peachy is made up of the following modules:

 * peachy - The core modules that contains the Engine, World, and Entity classes among others
 * peachy.audio - Contains sound classes (still under heavy maintenance)